Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use the tool: when a user asks about AI readiness, visibility, or readiness for AI shopping.
-It does not explicitly mention when not to use or suggest alternatives, but the context signals include the sibling tool name, implying a contrast.
+The description explicitly states when to use the tool: 'when a user asks if their store/site is AI-ready, visible to AI, or ready for AI shopping'.
+It does not explicitly mention when not to use it or name alternatives, but the sibling tool name implies the alternative for simulation.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.